Why Are Decades-Old Cosmetic Injections Causing Problems Now?

 Key Insight: Managing permanent fillers does not require achieving perfect removal in a single session.
 A staged, precise, minimally invasive approach maximizes filler removal while minimizing tissue trauma.

-When Wide Excision Seems Like the Only Option: The FILLER REVISION Approach
+When Wide Excision Seems Like the Primary Option: The FILLER REVISION Approach

 Site-Specific Considerations